rrchirinosc/PropsForm/README.md

 Project was created using Visual Studio 2017 -- not tested with other versions.

-To build dowload source and execute PropsConsole.vcxproj.
+To build dowload source and execute PropsForm.vcxproj.

 This will launch Visual Studio with the project loaded.